Nobody wakes up and says, “I want to be a micromanager.” The cycle of a toxic leader is slow and destructive to team performance.

 Even in our personal lives, we build trust with others when we experience a pattern of consistent and desired behaviors and attitudes in others.
 As soon as we stop seeing that consistency, trust diminishes.

+If we never experience that consistency, we never build that trust.
 Once trust is built, it grows to empowerment and eventually inspiration, with the latter being rare.

 Trust & Control Have an Inverse Relationship

 A lack of trust results in the desire to control or ‘micromanage.’
 There is an inverse relationship between the need to control and trust.